Chick-fil-A in Tennessee offers year of free food for return of missing sign - NewsBreak

 “We need your help!
 Our sign has disappeared and we need help to find it!
 Whoever turns it in will be asked no questions.
 We are awarding our finder Chick-fil-A for a year (52 digital offer cards) when the sign is returned,” wrote the store on Facebook.

-Anyone with information as to the whereabouts of the sign is asked to call 865-919-4786 .TN teenagers can now take their driver’s test at home
+Anyone with information as to the whereabouts of the sign is asked to call 865-919-4786 .Cow Appreciation Day at Chick-Fil-A

 Some Facebook commenters speculated that the sign had blown loose in a recent storm, while others said they had spotted it at the bottom of a nearby hill.